Approximation theorem for the Kawahara operator and its application in control theory: Introduction

 \subsection{Final comments and paper's outline}

 The results in this manuscript gave a necessary first step to the improvement of the control properties for the Kawahara operator.
 Let us comment on this in the following remark. \begin{remarks} The following remarks are worth mentioning: \begin{itemize} \item[i.]
 From our knowledge, our results are the first ones for the Kawahara operator posed on an unbounded domain. \item[ii.]Note that the Carleman estimate proved in \cite{MoChen} is local which differs from the Carleman estimates shown in Theorem \ref{main1}. \item[iii.]
 This work is the first one to prove an approximation theorem, that is, Theorem \ref{main2}, for the Kawahara operator \eqref{P}. \item[iv.]
 In the context of the Kawahara operator, there is one work \cite{CaSoGa} which is limited from a control point of view since the solutions satisfy an integral condition instead of \eqref{ex}.
 Thus, Theorem \ref{main3} provides progress in the control theory for this operator in an unbounded domain thanks to the fact that solutions of \eqref{PP} satisfy the exact controllability condition \eqref{ex}. \item[v.]
-Summarizing, our result gives new results for the Kawahara operator in the following sense: \begin{enumerate} \item Global Carleman estimates; \item Approximation theorem; \item Exact controllability in an unbounded domain. \end{enumerate} \end{itemize} \end{remarks}
+It is important to point out that the strategy applied in our work was already applied for the Korteweg--de Vries (KdV) equation \cite{Rosier} and the KdV-Burgers equation \cite{Gallego}.
+In both cases, a Carleman estimate is derived following Fursikov–Imanuvilov’s approach \cite{FI}. \item[vi.]
+The Kawahara equation \eqref{PP} is a higher-order KdV equation, here called the Kawahara equation or fifth-order KdV equation.
+So, for this operator, some extra difficulties appear.
+The first main difficulty is to prove a Carleman estimate.
+Note that we can not directly apply the estimates proposed in \cite[Proposition 3.1]{Rosier} or \cite[Lemma 2.4]{Gallego}, since we have a fifth-order equation and more terms (included traces) need to be controlled (see Section \ref{Sec2}). \item[vii.]
+Concerning the exact controllability result, Theorem \ref{main3}, note that the restriction in $s$ for the space $H^s$ is required, this is because the well-posedness on an unbounded domain for the system \eqref{PP} follows if $s \in\left(-\frac{7}{4}, \frac{5}{2}\right) \backslash\left\{\frac{1}{2}, \frac{3}{2}\right\}$, which not happens in \cite{Rosier,Gallego}.
+On the other hand, since we have a more strong well-posedness solution borrowed from \cite{MC}, we do not need the $L^2$ space with weight as in \cite[Theorem 1.3]{Rosier} and \cite[Theorem 1.2]{Gallego}, for example. \item[viii.]
+Summarizing, our result gives new results for the Kawahara operator (higher-order KdV equation) in the following sense: \begin{enumerate} \item New global Carleman estimate; \item Approximation theorem; \item Exact controllability in $H^s$, when $s \in\left(-\frac{7}{4}, \frac{5}{2}\right) \backslash\left\{\frac{1}{2}, \frac{3}{2}\right\}$. \end{enumerate} \end{itemize} \end{remarks}